 Individual, modern bungalow 'of high calibre' in grounds of Newstead Abbey Park

 Definitely distinctive and incredibly individual.
-That’s the only way to describe this bungalow, which sits in the heart of the exclusive location that is Newstead Abbey Park.
+That is the only way to describe this bungalow, which sits in the heart of the exclusive location that is Newstead Abbey Park, just across the Derbyshire border.

-The single-storey, two-bedroom, detached property, which was architecturally designed and completed as recently as 2021, is on the market for £645,000 with Mansfield estate agents Richard Watkinson and Partners.
+The single-storey, two-bedroom, detached property, which was architecturally designed and completed as recently as 2021, is on the market for £645,000 with estate agent Richard Watkinson and Partners.

-A spokesman for the company said: “This is an exceptional, modern dwelling of high calibre.
+A company spokesman said: “This is an exceptional, modern dwelling of high calibre.
 The original dwelling on the plot was demolished and replaced with this bespoke, new home, together with a superb and substantial, detached double garage.

 “The property was designed by our clients with a great deal of thought and attention to detail in a glorious setting.